ryan4yin/nix-config/secrets/README.md

 }
 ```

-From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the private keys defined by the `age.identityPaths` argument.
+From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the private keys defined in `age.identityPaths`.
 It will then symlink the secrets to the path defined by the `age.secrets.<name>.path` argument, which defaults to `/etc/secrets`.

 NOTE: By default, `age.identityPaths` is set to `~/.ssh/id_ed25519` and `~/.ssh/id_rsa`,